Dear Imaginary Journalist,

 You see, dear improbable (and most likely non existent) future journalist - the Musée Patamécanique experience only WORKS when curious visitors DISCOVER US by themselves or hear about us through a friend who has visited in the past - as opposed to being introduced to us through the general press or mass media.

 Yes we have this official website.
 Yes we have a Facebook page.
-And yes, some of our visitors have written some nice words about us and published them on websites like Atlas Obscura, Trip Advisor and other online publications aimed at those in search of Pataphysical inspiration.
+Yes, some of our visitors have written some nice words about us and published them on websites like Atlas Obscura, Trip Advisor and other online publications aimed at those in search of Pataphysical inspiration.

 Oh, our happy family of Patamechanical enthusiasts is certainly growing, but at a rate we can comfortably sustain.